BravoLT/GoogleIO2015-CodeChallenge/README.md

 Are you up for the challenge?
 Put your coding skills to the test for a chance to win a HP Chromebook 14.

 ## Rules:
- 1. You may compete in any language, however it must execute on a Ubuntu Linux machine.
+ 1. You may compete in any language, however it must execute on a Ubuntu 14.04 machine.
  2. Any correct answer to the challenge will give you one entry to the drawing.
 Answer all 3 correctly, you get 3 entries.
  3. Entries must be completed by noon on Friday.
 The drawing will occur at 3:45.
 You must be present to win.
  4. Please do not copy other people or solutions found on the internet.
 Honor system applies.